 To transpose music is simply to write it in a different key.
-All the relationships between the notes remain the same.
-Notes that sound as written are not transposed away from the original key, because there is no need for transposition.
+All the relationships between the notes remain the same in any key.
+Notes that sound "as written" are not transposed away from the original key, because there is no need for transposition.

 Visitors – Select the Activity Written: Interval Identification